 The abnormal cells in lymphomatoid granulomatosis are B-cells (B lymphocytes) containing the Epstein-Barr virus.
-There are two main types of lymphocytes: B-lymphocytes, which may produce specific antibodies to "neutralize" certain invading microorganisms, and T-lymphocytes, which may directly destroy microorganisms or assist in the activities of other lymphocytes.
-Because lymphomatoid granulomatosis is caused by the overproduction of abnormal B-cells, affected individuals may eventually develop B-cell lymphoma, a form of non-Hodgkin lymphoma.
+There are two main types of lymphocytes: B-lymphocytes, which may produce specific antibodies to “neutralize” certain invading microorganisms, and T-lymphocytes, which may directly destroy microorganisms or assist in the activities of other lymphocytes.
+Because lymphomatoid granulomatosis is caused by the growth of abnormal B-cells, affected individuals may eventually develop B-cell lymphoma, a form of non-Hodgkin lymphoma.
 Lymphoma is a general term for cancer of the lymphatic system.

-Approximately 40-50 percent of affect individuals will develop skin lesions such as a patchy reddish (erythematous) rash consisting of flat discolored lesions (macules), small, elevated bumps (papules) or, more rarely, solid, raised, flat-topped lesions (plaques).
+Approximately one-third of affect individuals will develop skin lesions such as a patchy reddish (erythematous) rash consisting of flat discolored lesions (macules), small, elevated bumps (papules) or, more rarely, solid, raised, flat-topped lesions (plaques).
 Small bumps or growths (nodules) just below the surface of the skin (subcutaneous) may also develop.
 Larger nodules may become open sores (ulcerated).

 Less commonly, the kidneys or liver may be involved, although this rarely leads to the development of symptoms.
 In some cases the liver may become enlarged (hepatomegaly).
 In some extremely rare cases, lymphomatoid granulomatosis may only affect the skin or only the central nervous system (isolated lymphomatoid granulomatosis).